Cloud-repos/100DaysofCloudNative/README.md

 And with that, I am officially done with the Microsoft Build Cloud Skills Challenge!

 The best news is that today begins the SUSE Cloud Native Foundations Scholarship challenge with Udacity.
-I logged into the classroom and stated meeting some of the new sholars in the program.
+I logged into the classroom and stated meeting some of the new scholars in the program.
 Looking forward to learning a lot of new things.